Manyumow Achol

-Manyumow Achol (born 10 December 1999) is a South Sudanese footballer who plays as a winger or a midfielder for FK Auda in the Latvian Higher League and the South Sudan national team.
+Manyumow Achol (born 10 December 2000) is a South Sudanese professional footballer who plays as a winger or a midfielder for Dainava Club and the South Sudan national team.

 Early life

 Achol was born in South Sudan, then part of Sudan, but left with his grandmother and arrived in New Zealand aged six as a refugee, settling in Wellington.

 Club career

 Achol played for his school team at St Patrick's College in Wellington, alongside New Zealand international Liberato Cacace.
 Achol helped his college team win the Wellington Premier Youth football league, scoring in the 2–1 final against Hutt International Boys' School.

 Achol played for both Wellington Olympic reserves and their first team, who played in the Capital Football Central League.
 He was part of their under-19 team that finished runner-up in the Napier U-19 tournament to Ellerslie.
 Achol then had a brief spell with fellow Central League team Lower Hutt before he joined Wellington United for the 2019 season, captaining the team.

 Achol made one appearance for the Wellington Phoenix Reserves in the ISPS Handa Premiership, coming on as a substitute in a 5–0 loss against Waitakere United on 5 November 2017.

-In 2020, Achol signed with Australian club Kingston City who played in the second division of the National Premier League Victoria.
+In 2020, after a short stint with French club Eauze, Achol signed with Australian club Kingston City who played in the second division of the National Premier League Victoria.
 Just before the season was due to start, Victoria went into lockdown due to COVID-19 and the league was postponed for a month.
 Before the suspension was lifted, Football Victoria extended it again until 31 May 2020.
 Achol returned to New Zealand where he played for Eastern Suburbs in the NRFL Premier.

 In 2021, Achol signed with Hawke's Bay United who play in the ISPS Handa Men's Premiership.
 He played his first game for the club against Team Wellington on 17 January 2021, coming on as a substitute in the second half.
 He got his first start in the league, a week later in their 4–1 win against Hamilton Wanderers.

 On 31 March, it was announced that Achol had joined Lower Hutt City who he had played for previously and are currently playing in the New Zealand Central League.
 His first game back was against Wainuiomata where Achol also scored in the 25 minute.

 In January 2022, Achol signed with Gulf United FC in the UAE Third Division and was reunited with former Wellington Phoenix teammate Steven Taylor.
 In March 2022, Achol signed with FK Auda in the Latvian Higher League.
 Gulf United were eventually crowned champions for the UAE Third Division 2021–22 Season, however Achol did not feature in enough competitive features to receive a medal.

 On 17 June 2022, Achol scored his first goal for FK Auda in the 94th minute during a Latvian Higher League match against Spartaks Jūrmala.